Yavapai College offers seven associate degree programs:

 Requirements for Admission to the Paramedicine Program

-Information regarding admission to the Paramedicine program is available at the Emergency Medical Services Department, Prescott Valley Campus.
+Information regarding admission to the Paramedicine program is available at the Emergency Medical Services Department, Prescott Campus.
 Students who are interested begin by filling out an application, followed by pre-entrance exams and interviews.
 Once accepted into the program, information regarding specific documentations needed will be given each student.
 Before applying one must have a current Arizona EMT-B card.
 We strongly recommend one year experience working in the field before beginning class.
-For more information contact Mary Brown at email@example.com.
+For more information contact Michael Nelson at firstname.lastname@example.org.

 Requirements for Admission to the Pharmacy Technician Certificate Program